CRACKING R-VALUES*

 In plain terms, the best insulation in terms of R-value is the one that offers the highest number while using the least amount of insulating material.To visualise which insulation has the best R-value, it's best to compare various types available in the UK market.

 To figure out which insulation is the king of R-values, it's like staging a showdown in the UK insulation arena.
-We've got phenolic warriors from Unilin and Kingspan, PIR gladiators from Celotex and Recticel, polystyrene champions from Jablite and Stylite, and the mineral wool wizards from Rockwool and Knauf.
+We've got phenolic warriors from Unilin and Kingspan, PIR gladiators from Celotex and Recticel, polystyrene champions from Jablite and Stylite, and the mineral wool wizards from Knauf.

 r-value diagram